cockroachdb/docs/v22.1/manage-certs-vault.md

 ### Vault secrets

-The solution demonstrated here uses HashiCorp Vault as a secrets management platform.
-This takes advantage of Vault's generally strong security model, and also eases many tasks.
+The solution demonstrated here uses HashiCorp Vault to manage these credentials as secrets.
+This approach benefit from Vault's generally strong security model and ease of use.

 ### Short-lived credentials